Actor Nosa Rex shows off new mansion he just acquired, fans congratulate him

-Congratularoty Messages Pour As Actor Nosa Rex Shows of New Lovely Mansion He Just Bought
+Congratulatory Messages Pour in As Actor Nosa Rex Shows off New Lovely Mansion He Just Bought

 - Popular Nollywood actor, Nosa Rex, is the latest Nigerian celebrity landlord, and he is gushing over his huge achievement

-- The movie star took to his Instagram page to thank the Lord after and showed off his new and lovely mansion
+- The movie star took to his Instagram page to thank the Lord as he showed off his new and lovely mansion

 - A number of Nosa's celebrity colleagues and fans have trooped to the comments section of the post to drop their congratulatory messages